leahmarieanderson/exp_evo_variant_calling/README.md

     └── outputs
 ```
 ## Usage
+We have two main steps in our pipeline:
+1. Align the ancestor strain and process its bam and vcf files.
+2. Align and annotate the evolved strain's variants and put the results into comprehensive output files

+### Align Ancestor strain
 First, we need to create the bam files as well as the samtools and freebayes vcfs for our ancestor fastq files.
 So, we need to get on the cluster.
 We can do so by running this command
 ```php